 9. Essential Oils Compress for Migraine Headache Relief

-When it comes to migraine herbal remedies, aromatherapy has also proved itself to be of great use.
+When it comes to a migraine herbal remedies, aromatherapy has also proved itself to be of great use.
 It uses various therapeutic grade essential oils to give you relief from migraine symptoms, especially headaches.
-Peppermint, eucalyptus, and lavender oils are particularly helpful in getting rid of headache.
+Peppermint, eucalyptus, and lavender oils are particularly helpful in getting rid of a headache.
 While lavender oil reduces muscle spasms and nervousness, peppermint and eucalyptus oils relax mind by having a calming effect.
 Here is a recipe for making a compress using these essential oils so that you get relief from your migraine pains.

 - Peppermint essential oils- 2 drops